Maki Mirage: Context of Maki Mirage

-One major factor in the importance of the Operation Maki Mirage is that it opens up the door to research on other operations run by the INO, NKVD using the other Soviet diaspora peoples – especially those using Soviet Germans and Poles overseas used in the large network of operation in the Red Orchestra and those using operatives to infiltrate the Polish Promethean Movement.
+One major factor in the importance of the Operation Maki Mirage is that it opens up the door to research on other operations run by the INO, NKVD and the GRU using the other Soviet diaspora peoples – especially those using Soviet Germans and Poles overseas used in the large network of operation in the Red Orchestra and those using operatives to infiltrate and (a second variation) to represent themselves as the Polish Promethean Movement.
+The latter variant of INO, NKVD involved in the PMO was a false flag operation or served to lure anti-Soviet elements back to the USSR.

 Additionally, because of the dearth of information, much of the depth revealed in Maki Mirage can provide new information on Soviet intelligence (and continuities) and their use of Soviet human resources.
-According to Chang, although it is not especially revelatory in regards to tactics, it reveals more by being comparable to Soviet operations such as Trust (Trest), Syndicate-2 and others while possibly exceeding them in scope.
+Referring to a previous point, it can be said that Maki Mirage was more complex tactically than Trust as there were two sets of agents at the ready.
+The decision of which one to employ depended on the daily, weekly or biweekly intel reports (thus, "tactical" decision-making).